DonPage/grid-composer/README.md

 ## API
+_All API methods are private by default and need a API token to be accepted._

 | Method | Endpoint | Docker-Compose equivalent | Description |
 | ---- | ----------- | ----------- | ----------- |
 | POST | `/start` | `$ docker-compose up -d` | boot up docker containers. |